sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/02_javascript/layouts-js.md

 ## Saving and Updating Context

-When a Layout is saved, applications can store context data in it.
-When the Layout is restored, the context data is also restored and returned to the applications.
+When a Layout is saved, apps can store context data in it.
+When the Layout is restored, the context data is also restored and returned to the apps.
 Context data can be saved in all Layout types.

 *Note that saving large volumes of custom data as window context (e.g., thousands of lines of table data) can lead to significant delays when saving a Layout.
-A Layout usually contains several (in some cases - many) applications and/or Workspaces (which can also contain many apps) and if one or more of the apps saves large amounts of context data each time a Layout is saved, this will significantly slow down the saving process.
+A Layout usually contains several (in some cases - many) apps and/or Workspaces (which can also contain many apps) and if one or more of the apps saves large amounts of context data each time a Layout is saved, this will significantly slow down the saving process.
 The methods for saving custom context work best with smaller amounts of data.
 If your application needs to save large amounts of data, you have to think about how to design this process better - for instance, you may store IDs, indices, etc., as context data, save the actual data to a database and when you restore the Layout, fetch the data using the data IDs saved as window context.*

-Each window (application) can store window specific context.
+Each window (app) can store window specific context.
 When restored, the window will have the saved context.

 ### Saving Context Data

-To save context data, applications can subscribe for Layout save requests using the [`onSaveRequested()`](../../../../reference/glue/latest/layouts/index.html#API-onSaveRequested) method.
+To save context data, apps can subscribe for Layout save requests using the [`onSaveRequested()`](../../../../reference/glue/latest/layouts/index.html#API-onSaveRequested) method.
 A Layout save request event is fired when the user attempts to save a Layout or close a window, Workspace, etc. The on `onSaveRequested()` method accepts a callback which will be invoked when a Layout save request is triggered.
 The callback will receive as an argument a [`SaveRequestContext`](../../../../reference/glue/latest/layouts/index.html#SaveRequestContext) object containing the Layout name, type and context.
-Use it to determine the type of the Layout and instruct your application to react accordingly:
+Use it to determine the type of the Layout and instruct your app to react accordingly:

 ```javascript
 glue.layouts.onSaveRequested((requestInfo) => {